-Sometimes, even though it does not look like a long distance, it could take a long time to drive to your destination.
+Sometimes, the roads are in the mountains, and even though it does not look like a long distance, it could take a long time.
 Visit the DriveBC website (www.drivebc.ca) and find out exactly how many hours it will take you to drive there.
+For example, it will take you about 90 minutes to drive from Victoria to Nanaimo.
 You can also find information about weather warnings and road conditions.
-There is a distance chart at: www.th.gov.bc.ca/popular-topics/distances/calculator.asp